 - Shellfish (such as crab, lobster, shrimp)

-We know it’s not easy, but your task is to completely eliminate all foods you suspect may be causing your allergies.
+I know it’s not easy, but your task is to completely eliminate all foods you suspect may be causing your allergies.
 Read labels and consider your efforts a noble and possibly valuable medical experiment.

 In some cases, after going on an elimination diet you may feel a little worse before you feel better.
 Two weeks is usually sufficient, but often in only 4 to 5 days you may notice a clear reprieve from your allergy symptoms.